richardvenneman/appsignal-docs/source/appsignal/gdpr.html.md

 #### Filtering options for parameters and session data

-We have had filtering options for _parameters_ for a long time already, but in our documentation ([Ruby](/ruby/configuration/parameter-filtering.html) / [Elixir](/elixir/configuration/parameter-filtering.html)) now stress the importance with regard to GDPR.
-This feature allows customers to send parameters to AppSignal without exposing personal data, by replacing that data with `[FILTERED]`.
-Alternatively, a customer can choose to not send and parameters at all.
+We have had filtering options for _parameters_ for a long time already, but in our documentation ([Ruby](/ruby/configuration/parameter-filtering.html) / [Elixir](/elixir/configuration/parameter-filtering.html)) we now stress the importance with regard to GDPR.
+Our filtering options allow customers to send parameters or session data to AppSignal without exposing personal data, by replacing that data with `[FILTERED]`.
+Alternatively, a customer can choose to not send any parameters at all.

-We're working extending these filtering capabilities to _session data_, but for now the sending of session data should be skipped if it may contain personal data.

 Data is filtered before being sent to AppSignal.